AI-Sherpa/web-content-extractor/docker/README.md

 ## Updating the UI instructions

 If you move this folder or change ports, update the guidance text embedded in `web_content_extractor.html` so the on-screen setup instructions stay accurate.

+## Troubleshooting Ollama & CORS

+The UI calls Ollama directly from the browser, so the Ollama server must allow the UI origin.
+When using the container, set `OLLAMA_ORIGINS=file://,http://localhost:8080,http://127.0.0.1:8080` (already present in the commented service).
+If you serve the UI from a different hostname or port, adjust that environment variable accordingly.

+- Browser error “Failed to fetch”: CORS is likely blocking the request.
+Update `OLLAMA_ORIGINS` to include the UI origin and restart the Ollama container.
+- Running Ollama on the host: ensure you export `OLLAMA_ORIGINS` before launching `ollama serve`, e.g. `export OLLAMA_ORIGINS="file://,http://localhost:8080"`.